 Only 19.8% of non-peers reported an income that was less than \$50,000, whereas 53.2% of peers fell into this bracket.
-While a number of factors influence income, this dynamic is observable across a number of experience levels, including of non-peers each of the first five years of experience in the behavioral health workforce.
-While the results are inconclusive and warrant additional data-collection efforts, these findings suggest that the field is compensating for educational experience, but not lived experience.
+While a number of factors influence income, this dynamic is observable across a number of experience levels, including each of the first five years of experience in the behavioral health workforce.
+While the results are inconclusive and warrant additional data-collection efforts, these findings suggest that the field inconclusive and warrant additional data-collection efforts, these findings suggest that the field is compensating for educational experience, but not lived experience.